jhgille2/SoybaseData/README.md

 > Position.Glyma2:
 > Genetic.position.cM: SNP position on the linkage map in cM

+**SNPChip50KData.csv**
+Extended data for SNPs from the 50K SNP chip.
+SNPs of the 6k chip are derived from the 50k chip.

 **SoySNPConcensus_LPmerge.csv**
 Concensus map created from the 50K and 6K linkage maps using the [LPmerge R package](https://academic.oup.com/bioinformatics/article/30/11/1623/284175)
 > SNP: SNP Name